deniseyu/deniseyu.github.io/_posts/2015-2-8-Learning-PHP.md

 Notice anything about the test cases?
 There's a lot of repetition -- the same objects are instantiated over and over again throughout the test suite.
 This is bad, because it violates the DRY principle.

-In PHPUnit, unfortunately there doesn't really exist a clean way to instantiate objects in a beforeAll or beforeEach hook.
-Because your tests live within an extension of the Test Framework object, all test-related circumstances have to be "attached" to this particular object.
-These are called "fixtures".
-More documentation here: https://phpunit.de/manual/current/en/fixtures.html

 The PHPUnit Test Framework object comes with two protected methods that simulate before and after hooks in RSpec or Jasmine.
-They are called setUp() and tearDown(), respectively.
-Any functionality wrapped in the setUp() and tearDown() will be executed before and after each test.
+They are called setUp() and tearDown() respectively, which are executed before and after each test.
 We will basically be monkey-patching these methods to DRY up our tests.
+[Fixtures documentation here](https://phpunit.de/manual/current/en/fixtures.html).

-First, declare every object you will be instantiating as a protected variable, then affix them to the Test Framework object in the setUp fixture at the top of your test file, like so:
+First, we need to change our variable declaration a little bit, because in PHP, global variables are a Very Bad Thing.
+To use fixtures, variables must be localized to the scope of the Test Framework class.
+Declare every object you will be instantiating as a protected variable, then affix them to the Test Framework object in the setUp fixture, like so:

 ```php
 <?php